‘Indivisible’ Guide Teaches Progressives How to Play Defense Against Trump: KiMi Robinson

 But preventing Congress from carrying out Trump’s agenda takes more than vocalized disapproval and demonstrations.
 To explain what works, a group of progressives—including former Democratic congressional staff members and those who have worked on Capitol Hill—created “Indivisible,” a guide to effective resistance that has been downloaded by more than half a million people in one month.

 How would they know how to slow down federal policymaking?
-They’ve seen it all firsthand: In the early days of the Obama administration, these two dozen staffers could barely carry out daily tasks in their congressional offices as tea party adherents brought any acton to a crawl by, in their words, “scaring congressional Democrats and keeping Republicans honest.”
+They’ve seen it all firsthand: In the early days of the Obama administration, these two dozen staffers could barely carry out daily tasks in their congressional offices as tea party adherents brought any action to a crawl by, in their words, “scaring congressional Democrats and keeping Republicans honest.”

 “The tea party’s success was a disaster for President Obama’s agenda and for our country, but that success should give us hope today,” three former staffers wrote in a New York Times op-ed piece.
 “It proved the power that local, defensive organizing can have.”